Editor’s note: This post was originally published on 5/7/18 and has been updated for accuracy and comprehension.

-This is probably the most important component to your weekly sales meeting.
+This is probably the most important component of your weekly sales meeting.

 Because at the end of the day, your sales team wants to be closing more deals.
 And one of the best ways to help them do that is by viewing their current pipeline and providing feedback on how you believe they can best close the deal.

-At Flight Media, we spend 10 minutes viewing our entire Hubspot pipeline and sales activities.
-(See below)
+Example: At Flight Media, we spend 10 minutes viewing our entire Hubspot pipeline and sales activities.

 From this view, we’ll drill down into the deals that are in the “Exploratory” phase, discuss what’s holding it back, and give actionable ideas to get them to move forward.